SignTools/SignTools/README.md

 ### Requirements

-- Any server with:
+- Web service server

-  - Publicly accessible HTTPS (port 443)
-  - Reverse proxy, such as nginx, with valid HTTPS.
-Self-signed certificates will NOT work with OTA installation

-  Every major operating system and architecture are supported.
+  - All operating systems and architectures are supported
-  Even a Raspberry Pi has been tested and works.
+  - Tested on a Raspberry Pi

-- Builder system, such as a CI, that:
+- Builder server, such as a CI like GitHub Actions, that:
   - Runs macOS
   - Supports workflow triggers via API
 - Valid code signing profile:
-  - Certificate (`.p12` file) and password
+  - Key+Certificate (`.p12` file)
   - Provisioning profile (`.mobileprovision` file)

 ### Web Service